Simpler Programming Lingo

 When we pick good variable and function names, we get a clearer mental picture of how our programs work.

-For example, compare these two snippets of code:
+For example, compare this snippet of code...

-if $blahBlah > $fooBar {
+if $blahBlah > $fooBar { $whirlyWham = 10 }

-if $withrawalAmount > $availableBalance {
+if $withrawalAmount > $availableBalance { $overDraftFee = 10 }

 Industry Jargon